Trending

 What happened

-Prosecutors will pursue the death penalty for Elias Rodriguez, charged with the murder of two Israeli Embassy staffers.
+Prosecutors announced they will seek the death penalty for Elias Rodriguez, charged with killing two Israeli Embassy staffers.

 The Context

-• The shooting occurred on May 21, 2025, outside the Capital Jewish Museum.
+• The shooting took place outside the Capital Jewish Museum in Washington, D.C.

 • The victims were identified as Yaron Lischinsky, 30, and Sarah Milgrim, 26.